sassoftware/saspy/saspy/doc/source/install.rst

 import sascfg.py.

 So copy sascfg.py to sascfg_personal.py and put all of your specific configuration into the _personal file.
 Then you won't have to worry about sascfg.py getting clobbered when you pull or upgrade.
+Note that the sascfg.py file has examples of all of the various kinds of connections you could use.
+You don't need all of that in your _personal version; only the parts you need for your situation.
+The next section explains the minimum parts you would need.

 Also, everything in this doc applies to the _personal version; it's the same, just a version of the file that will be used if it exists instead of the original one, but it won't get overwritten.